openlattice/openlattice-help-site-old/_guides/integrations-3.md

 * One maintains full control over the data to be integrated from your server into the OpenLattice platform, including any changes over time.
 * Eliminating the need for client-side creation and storage of extra .csv files to send to OpenLattice.

-To give an overview of the process, a temporary table is copied over from a client-side server into OpenLattice's "Atlas" production server, which is set up on [AWS GovCloud](https://docs.aws.amazon.com/govcloud-us/latest/UserGuide/whatis.html).
+To give an overview of the process, a temporary table is copied over from a client-side server into OpenLattice's "Athena" production server, which is set up on [AWS GovCloud](https://docs.aws.amazon.com/govcloud-us/latest/UserGuide/whatis.html).
 OpenLattice then runs all data integrations on our side, on these temporary tables.
 For those that want continuous integrations (for instance, to add to and update CAD police data or behavioral health reports as they come in), the data transfer can be set up as a recurring task on the client-side computer to run at a set time period and over-write the table that exists on the OpenLattice server, which is then integrated in parallel.
 These overwrites also ensure that the tables copied onto the OpenLattice side are temporary.

 Your data would be stored in a private database accessible only to you - **please contact <a href="mailto:support@topenlattice.com">support@openlattice.com</a> for arrangements.** Later, you can still write your own integration script if desired and also put it onto OpenLattice servers to run automatically.
 A tutorial for this final step is being developed.

-## 3. Setting up your data transfer
+## 2. Setting up your data transfer
 First, one creates a short configuration file using [YAML](https://en.wikipedia.org/wiki/YAML).
 This configuration file will reside on your computer.
 It tells your server which table(s) to collect, where to put it on OpenLattice's platform (inside a specific database that will be set up for your jurisdiction), and what to name the table on OpenLattice's side.
 All of these factors are under your control.

 To create your .yaml file, use a text editor such as NotePad, TextEdit, [**Sublime**](https://www.sublimetext.com/) or [**Atom**](https://atom.io/).